Near-drowning is a term used to describe almost dying from

 - alcohol consumption while swimming or on a boat

-- concussion or seizure while in water
+- concussion, seizure, or heart attack while in

 - suicide attempt

-Symptoms of Someone Who Just Nearly Drowned
+of Someone Who Nearly Drowned

 - cold or bluish skin